nextcloud/news/docs/api/v2/README.md

 }
 ```

-means that the folder attributes will be inside the **folder** object
+means that the folder attributes will be listed inside the **folder** object

 **Object arrays**:
 ```js